Nonfiction

 author of A Private History of Awe

 • “This profound book returns our gaze to forgotten connections with our animal kin, the Earth, and ourselves.
 Each paragraph shimmers with heart.
-With Wendell Berry’s sensibilities and Robin Wall Kimmerer’s poetic insights, Whybrow leads her readers through fertile fields of discovery and knowing.
-Her sentences, like carefully placed stones, mark the path toward a calm awareness of what true relationships feel like.”
+With Wendell Berry’s sensibilities and Robin Wall Kimmerer’s poetic insights, Whybrow leads her readers through fertile fields of discovery and knowing.”

 Hank Lentfer